bricepepin/angular-firestype/README.md

  For example, collection `users` have a subcollection `messages` (/users/{userId}/messages in Firestore) of custom type `Message`.
 We could also have a complex custom type here and describe it like we did with the collection `users`, allowing nested subcollections.
  - `options` : Additional options for this `ValueDescriptor`.
 Options implements interface `ValueOptions`.

 AngularFiretype add some model checking : you cannot add a document to a collection not defined in your `model`.
-If you try to do so, you'll get the following error: *Value descriptor not found for path: your/current/path*
+If you try to do so, you'll get the following error: *Value type not found for path: your/current/path*

 ## Differences with AngularFirestore
 AngularFirestype presents a few differences with AngularFirestore :